EasySimpleCool/blog-tokens/src/posts/001-finally-creating-this-thing.md

 - Output (usable theme)
 - Comp (components specific)

-The language is usually primitive/semantic etc buh i just wanted to be different and try out something different bahaha.
+The language is usually primitive/semantic etc buh i just wanted to be different and try out something new bahaha.

 Next was creating a design system with a basic set of components.
 The list is: